muratk5n/thirdwave/en/README.md

 Deep neural nets are used in ad-hoc fashion, shove data from one end, turn the crank, it spits out some stuff from the other end.
-Their non-scientific nature made them a dead-end road for AGI.
+Their non-scientific nature made them a dead-end route for AGI.
 Any theoretical connection to their use is a good thing.

 ---